-Pearson Correlation Coefficient Between Kanji Scorecard Dimensions. stakeholder/financial value, and stakeholders, it is calculated pairwise to determine whether by strengthening or weakening one of the dimensions, the other dimensions are also strengthened or weakened.
+Pearson Correlation Coefficient Between Kanji Scorecard Dimensions.

+In the Pearson correlation coefficient between organizational learning, process excellence, stakeholder/financial value, and stakeholders, it is calculated pairwise to determine whether by strengthening or weakening one of the dimensions, the other dimensions are also strengthened or weakened.